merchantdanish/mcp-aget-ai/examples/usecases/mcp_supabase_migration_agent/README.md

    - Go to your project dashboard
    - Click on **"Settings"** → **"General"**
    - Find **"Reference ID"** in the General settings
-   - Copy this ID and paste it as `project_ref` in your config
+   - Copy this ID and paste it as `SUPABASE_PROJECT_ID` in your secrets.yaml file

 > ⚠️ **Security Note**: Never commit your `mcp_agent.secrets.yaml` file to version control.
 Make sure it's in your `.gitignore`.

 ## `3` Project Structure